top of page

 Q: How does Black Whitener remineralise teeth?

 The first ingredient in Black Whitener is Coral Calcium.
-I use organic, edible Coral Calcium, which has 73 trace minerals that are absorbable by the body.
+I use sustainably harvested organic, edible Coral Calcium, which has 73 trace minerals that are absorbable by the body.
 Coral Calcium is generally sold as a mineral supplement to be taken orally.
 Almost all calcium is stored in bones and teeth, where it supports their structure and hardness.

 Q: How does Black Whitener whiten teeth?